-We are aware that the use of digital platforms and social media can make children particularly vulnerable to 'grooming'.
+We are aware that the use of digital platforms and social media can make children particularly vulnerable to 'grooming' and the growing threat of deepfake manipulation where an existing image or video is replaced with a likeness.
 Therefore, all ISP employees will ensure that when promoting school activity on these platforms they adhere to the following measures:

-- Obtaining written consent from a child and their parents or carers before taking and using a child's image. - Explaining what images will be used for and what potential risks are associated with sharing images of children. - Making it clear that if a child or their family withdraw consent for an image to be shared, it may not be possible to delete images that have already been shared or published. - Changing the names of children whose images are being used in school published material whenever possible (and only using first names if we do need to identify them). - Never showing screen shots of video conferencing lessons or meetings that show children's faces and full names. - Only using images of children in appropriate clothing. - Avoiding full face and body shots of children taking part in activities such as swimming. - Never publishing personal information about individual children and disguising any identifying information. - Making sure children, their parents and carers understand how images of children will be securely stored and for how long (including how we will control access to the images and their associated information).
+- Obtaining written consent from a child and their parents or carers before taking and using a child's image. - Explaining what images will be used for and what potential risks are associated with sharing images of children. - Making it clear that if a child or their family withdraw consent for an image to be shared, it may not be possible to delete images that have already been shared or published. - Changing the names of children whose images are being used in school published material whenever possible (and only using first names if we do need to identify them). - Never showing screen shots of video conferencing lessons or meetings that show children's faces and full names.

-Reducing the risk of images being copied and used inappropriately by using correct settings on digital platforms.
+- Only using images of children in appropriate clothing. - Avoiding full face and body shots of children taking part in activities such as swimming. - Never publishing personal information about individual children and disguising any identifying information. - Making sure children, their parents and carers understand how images of children will be securely stored and for how long (including how we will control access to the images and their associated information). - Reducing the risk of images being copied and used inappropriately by using correct settings on digital platforms. - Where possible reduce the risk of images being altered by using a digital watermark on them.
+This can discourage deepfake creators from using content since it makes their efforts more traceable.